google/kctf/docs/security-threat-model.md

 Ways to limit these risks are:
  - Players could connect to the tasks through HTTPS.
 However, there are currently no plans to implement this functionality.
+ - Players may 'tunnel' via VPN/SSH to a protected proxy device from which they then access the CTF.

 The compromise of the players themselves is out of scope of kCTF's threat model.